david-fong/capswalk/src/base/game/__gameparts/pause.md

 ### Client

-- Request vectors (listen for): html button.
+- Request vectors (listen for): html button, keyboard.
 - Cannot enact changes - must go through server.
 - `<network communications here>`
 - Must react at any time to changes to pause-state ruled by server.